 Armour also highlighted the one-year anniversary of the merger of NACS and PCATS, the industry's technology and standards group, and listed three reasons that the continued need for standards, technology and advocacy:

 1) Mobile technology is changing the face of retail.
 Today, the industry serves 160 million customers a day.
 Mobile technology is critical to growing that customer count.

 2) Technology and advocacy continue to intersect.
 The need to be subject matter experts came forcefully to the forefront during the industry's successful push for swipe fee reform last year.

 3) Technology usage will become a more predictive measure of business success.
-Technology will determine your success at how you target your customer, understand what they want, and how you deliver it to them beyond their expectations.
+Technology will determine retailers' success in how they target their customers, understand what they want and deliver it to them beyond their expectations.

-This year's NACStech also featured the newly expanded NACS/CSNews CIO Roundtable Program.
-Monday morning, two concurrent roundtables were held.
-Top retail execs were treated to a two-part program.
-The first program focused on Technology Vision & Leadership.
-It featured guest speaker, Jared Weiner, a futurist, who provided attendees with a quick overview of the major technology trends that will affect their workplace in the coming years.
+This year's expanded NACS/CSNews CIO Roundtable treated top retailer executives to two concurrent programs.
+The first focused on Technology Vision & Leadership, and featured guest speaker Jared Weiner, a futurist, who provided attendees with a quick overview of the major technology trends that will affect their workplace in the coming years.

-Part 2 of the roundtable featured CSNews Executive Editor Tammy Mastroberte, who presented an advance look at the Convenience Store News 2011 Technology Study.
-The annual research report shows how much the c-store industry is investing in technology, and where retailers are focusing their investment, as well as areas they plan to explore in the future.
+Part two of the roundtable presented an advanced look at the CSNews 2011 Technology Study.
+The annual research report details how much the c-store industry is investing in technology, where retailers are focusing their investment, and as the areas they plan to explore in the future.